sbt/sbt-less/README.md

     lazy val root = (project in file(".")).enablePlugins(SbtWeb)

-The compiler allows most of the same options to be specified as the (lessc CLI itself)[http://lesscss.org/usage/].
+The compiler allows most of the same options to be specified as the [lessc CLI itself](http://lesscss.org/usage/).
 Here are the options:

 Option              | Description